josefadamcik/SofleKeyboard/docs/build_guide_rgb.md

 **&#9888; If you purchased their modified version, you have to use the firmware provided by the vendor and [the build guide provided by them as well][keyhivebuildguide].**

-Please, don't report problems with the desing by Keyhive and or firmware to the official Sofle Keyboard repository.
+Please, don't report problems with the design by Keyhive and or firmware to the official Sofle Keyboard repository.
 Their modification is not part of the repository and therefore we can't fix any problems and we can't help with any problems you might have with the design.
 Contact the vendor instead.
 In the end, you are their client.

 ## Bill of materials